India: Administrative divisions

 India is a federal union comprising 28 states and 8 union territories.
 All states, as well as the union territories of Jammu and Kashmir, Puducherry and the National Capital Territory of Delhi, have elected legislatures and governments following the Westminster system.
 The remaining five union territories are directly ruled by the central government through appointed administrators.
 In 1956, under the States Reorganisation Act, states were reorganised on a linguistic basis.
-There are over a quarter of a million local government bodies at city, town, block, district and village levels.
+Over a quarter of a million local government bodies operate at the city, town, district, block, and village levels.